jundalisay/superb/content/en/social/supersociology/principles/part-1/chapter-05.md

 1. The Working or Shudra class comes from [the First law of Value](/social/economics/principles/first-law)
 2. The Thinking or Brahmin class comes from [the Second law of Value](/social/economics/principles/second-law)
-3. The Business or Vaeshya class comes from the [the Third law of Value](/social/economics/principles/third-law)
+3. The Trading or Vaeshya class comes from the [the Third law of Value](/social/economics/principles/third-law)
 4. The Warrior or Ksattriya class comes from [the Fourth law of Value](/social/economics/principles/fourth-law)

 The thinking class is the closest to the metaphysical dimension while the worker class is the closest to physical dimenion.